kavyavenk/emotion-detection/README.md

 Emotion Detection in Text using Natural Language Processing

-We are using the Google GoEmotions Dataset
+We are using the Google GoEmotions Dataset.
+Link: https://huggingface.co/datasets/google-research-datasets/go_emotions

 \( insert bio here !! \)